Eric Dugan Ph.D.Director

 Please contact Rose Kaser.
 Do not print the form and submit it to the registrar’s without department approval which will delay or void the form.
-In doubt, stop by Lynn 110 and we will help you with the process.
+In doubt, please send an email to email@example.com we will help you with the process.

 I am planning on starting an internship, what should I do?

-If you have met with your advisor and secured an internship position, you can register for 1-5 credits of SPEX 495.
+If you have met with your advisor and secured an internship position, you can register for 1-5 credits of SPEX 4950.
 Internship registration is done manually by the Registrar and cannot be registered via SU Online.
 You must submit a form to be approved and signed by your advisor along with an internship contract and risk assessment form.
-Once all your paperwork is completed you can drop it at the Center for the Study of Sport and Exercise office (Lynn 110) or email it to Rose Kaser
+Once all your paperwork is completed you can drop it at the Center for the Study of Sport and Exercise mailbox in Hunthausen 090 or email it to Rose Kaser.

 Does the Office of the Registrar have a FAQ site?